 In April 2012 I joined Standard Chartered.
 I’m currently Head of Digital Communications – looking after web, intranet and social media strategy for this global bank.
 There I am working on a wide range of digital projects across internal and external comms, and in particular the rollout of an enterprise social network.

 I genuinely love communication.
 Done well, effective communication brings enormous benefits to both employees and the organisations that employ them.
 I love communication theory, too.
-I studied it at Goldsmiths, and in 2009 completed the CIPR Internal Communications Certificate, with a final assessment on social media and employee advocacy.
+I studied it at Goldsmiths, and in 2009 completed the CIPR Internal Communications Certificate, with my final project on social media and employee advocacy.

 My experience of social media is wide-ranging and as an early adopter and longtime geek I’ve been interacting with strangers via the internet for over 20 years.
 Ironically, I was also a contributor to a printed guide to Facebook, and to Share This Too, the second volume of the CIPR’s handbook for social media professionals, which was published last summer.

 I tweet a lot; about intranets, mostly, but also UX, usability, technology and public services.
 Plus food, TV, whimsy and regular rants about South West Trains.
-Despite this, Ragan.com named me as one of their 25 top comms industry tweeters in 2011.
+Despite this, I was named one of the most influential social media managers in banking.